mezzio/mezzio/docs/book/getting-started/skeleton.md

 ### Routing

-[Routing](../features/router/piping.md#routing) is an additional feature provided by Expressive.
+[Routing](../features/router/piping.md#routing) is an additional feature provided by Mezzio.
 Routing is setup in `config/routes.php`.

 You can setup routes with a single request method: